Projects are incredibly fast-paced, with competing deadlines, limited resources, and interdependent tasks.

 4. Agile

-The Agile methods and practices for software development emerged in 2001, with a focus on iterative cycles and team collaboration.
+The Agile system and practices for a software development process emerged in 2001, with a focus on iterative cycles and team collaboration.
+Agile project management is popular in a range of industries, such as finance, insurance, healthcare, and government.

+It divides work into sprints based on customer requirements and business value.
 Agile allows teams to start quickly and remain flexible in response to customer input.
 This also means less re-work is needed during each sprint.

-The lack of long-term plans or a well-defined scope and constant revisions can also lead to project overrun.
+Agile relies on clear customer input.
+It can overrun if scope creeps or if stakeholders fail to provide timely feedback.
+The lack of long-term plans or a well-defined project scope and constant revisions can also lead to project overrun.
+Agile methodology is often divided into two frameworks: Scrum and Kanban.

 5. Scrum